Nishimikawa Placer Gold Mine

 Sasagawa Settlement

-This is a village of people who mined alluvial gold.
-The rows of houses, consisting mainly of traditional wooden houses, still retain the atmosphere of a mining settlement of the time.
-Large amounts of wastestones left by the Onagashi method were used for the foundations of the houses.
-(National Important Cultural Landscape)
+This is a settlement of people who were involved in placer gold mining.
+It retains the atmosphere of a mining settlement of the time without significant change in the building layouts and living environment of the time.
+Large amounts of waste stones left by the “Onagashi” method were used for the foundations of the houses.
+(Important Cultural Landscape)

-This is the residence of the Kaneko family, who served as the mine headmen (managers) of the placer gold mine for generations from the Edo period until the closure of the mine in 1872.
+The former residence of the Kaneko family, who assembled and managed villagers as a caretaker of the placer gold mine for generations from the late Edo period until the mine closed in 1872.
 In addition to the main building with its thatched roof built in the 19th century, the storehouse, shed, and cow barn remain to this day.
-(National Historic Site/National Important Cultural Landscape)
+(National Historic Site/Important Cultural Landscape)

 Oyamazumi-jinja Shrine

 This shrine was built in 1593 to pray for the prosperity and safety of the placer gold mine.
 The Noh play stage in the shrine’s precincts was built around the late 19th century, and Noh plays were performed here until the 1950s.
-The Nishimikawa placer gold mine is in an area on the island where Noh plays were very popular, and while the plays were performed as Shinto rituals, they also served as entertainment for the people of the settlement.
-(National Historic Site/National Important Cultural Landscape)
+Especially on Sado Island, Noh plays were especially popular in the Nishimikawa Area,.
+While the plays were performed as Shinto rituals, they also served as entertainment for the people of the settlement.
+(National Historic Site/Important Cultural Landscape)